 There are many different types of terpenes, but they all have a common molecular structure of an isoprene unit linked with another unit called a monoterpene or sesquiterpene.

 Another important dimension of distinction in terms of terpenes is where they derive from.
 Next, we shall explore how the main two types differ then take a special look at where they are found.

 Terpenes can be used as a form of medicine or as a method of flavoring for food production.
 Typically, medical terpenes are used to help relieve symptoms of certain diseases and conditions.
 Whereas, botanical terpenes are used to provide flavor to food or are added into some types of cosmetics.

-Although the definitions of these two have some overlap and can sometimes be used interchangeably, medical primarily refers to natural terpenes derived from hemp or cannabis flower.
+Although the definitions of these two have some overlap and can sometimes be used interchangeably, medical primarily refers to raw natural terpenes derived from hemp or cannabis flower.

 What Are Natural Terpenes in Cannabis and Hemp?